 The watch case is still made of polycarbonate with carbon fiber look, something I did not like from the previous model and still disliking in the new one.
 The silicone strap is better to the touch and more comfortable than the previous model.

 The quality of construction is good and highlights the use of quality materials despite the watch price.
 Ceramic bezel, steel buttons, glass lens... touching it gives the feeling of being a quality product, perhaps not like a Fenix 6 or an Apple Watch, but it is of higher quality than its low price can make us suppose at first.

 The screen is touch enabled and allows you to handle the user interface in the same way as the buttons.
 An interface that has been redesigned and is now easier to use, taking advantage of the touch screen perfectly.

-By swiping from left to right we access the phone notifications and from right to left to the watch “apps” menu.
-We also access the same menu by pressing the bottom button.
+Sliding from left to right we access the phone notifications and from right to left the "applications" menu of the watch.
+The same menu can also be accessed by pressing the lower button.

 They are not applications as such, nor does the watch allow you to install new applications.
 These are simply functions that we have that, instead of being displayed by a series of menus and submenus, they are sorted in the form of icons.

 Sliding from top to bottom we find widgets, small information screens with details such as barometric pressure and altitude, sleep status, training status, etc.

 It is add or remove widgets, as well as enable or disable them, all from the mobile app settings.